Trismegiste/DokudokiBundle/README.md

 When I mean minimalistic, I mean the longest method takes about 20 lines.
 I think all the NCLOC are shorter than the method [UnitOfWork::createEntity][*1] of Doctrine 2.

-Of course, features are also minialistic.
+Of course, features are also minimalistic.
 Don't expect the impossible.
 Nevertheless there are features you don't find anywhere else.
 In my quest for rapid development and the "Don't repeat yourself", I try to make an agnostic DBAL which *helps* you in the process to build an app regardless the model is finished or not.